JosepMariaVila/Xahau-Dev-Contest/contest_submissions/Josep_Maria_Vila_Xai_Protocol/README.md

 ### Take over a vault

-Once a vault goes bellow 117% collateralization any user can take over the vault by sending the needed amount of XAH to bring it back to a secure degree of collateralization above 117%.
+Once a vault goes bellow 120% collateralization any user can take over the vault by sending the needed amount of XAH to bring it back to a secure degree of collateralization above 120%.
 By doing that the user takes control over the vault.

-Let's set XAH price at 1 XAI USD: https://xahauexplorer.com/explorer/A5D0DB88A4B156352D991095D84E54D303A83C4D0C9DF32B2C07FC2DF898AF56
+Let's consider the previous example but instead of Alice recollateralize his position, she doesn't, and then another user takes over her vault:

+Remember, Alice collateralized 1 XAH at a price of $20 XAI USD, and the protocol issued a loan of $10 value (50% ratio between debt/collateral), then XAH price felt to $10 value, putting the vault in a liquidatable situation because the liquidation ratio starts at 83% and the vault is now at 100%.

+The user tries to take over the vault with an insufficient amount:

+https://xahauexplorer.com/explorer/A5D0DB88A4B156352D991095D84E54D303A83C4D0C9DF32B2C07FC2DF898AF56

 So Alices vault becomes undercollateralized bellow the 117% ratio.
 Now any user can take over the vault by collateralizing it with XAH to bring it back above 117% again.
 How can any user do that?